Endimyonn/Ascalon/README.md

 # Ascalon
-Ascalon (formerly DebugCore) is a modular, extensible tool providing a system which can create and interact with ConCommands, ConVars.
+Ascalon is a modular, extensible tool providing a system which can create and interact with ConCommands and ConVars, and provide a Debug Console experience similar to those found in AAA games.

 Ascalon is designed for Unity, but can be run with minimal changes in any C# environment supporting reflections.

 ## Quick start
 Ascalon can be quickly set up by adding it as a submodule to a project, or directly importing it into a Unity/C# project.
-Examples of how to define ConCommands, ConVars, and ConClasses can be found in `Scripts/StockCommands/BaseCommands.cs`.
+Examples of how to define and use ConCommands and ConVars can be found in `Scripts/StockCommands/BaseCommands.cs`.

-To call a ConCommand or ConVar, run `DebugCore.Call("<command> <args>")`.
+To call a ConCommand or ConVar, run `Ascalon.Call("<command> <args>")`.

 ## Features
 - ConCommands
 - ConVars
 - Command processor
+- Save/load ConVars as config files
+- Flags for access control
 - Networking support
-- Flags for access control

 ## Planned features
 - Networking support